sp37344/Clustr/README.md

 # Clustr

-This project is built using the [Ionic framework](http://ionicframework.com/docs).
+This hybrid Android app project is built using the [Ionic framework](http://ionicframework.com/docs), meaning that the front-end of the app is built using a combination of HTML, Sass, and TypeScript.
+The database used is PostgreSQL, and the web service used to query the database is built using NodeJS.

 ## IMPORTANT: Using the Clustr API